MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/service-manager.md

 - The [glossary section](glossary.md) is a list of terms and definitions used in Service Manager that have meaning specific to Service Manager.
 - The [release notes](release-notes-sm.md) article contains release notes apply to Service Manager.
 They contain descriptions and workarounds for known issues that you should be aware of before you deploy Service Manager.

-For updates on the releases, capabilities and enhancements of Service Manager, see the [Tech Community blog](https://techcommunity.microsoft.com/category/systemcenter/blog/systemcenterblog) for System Center.
+For updates on the releases, capabilities and enhancements of System Center, see the [Tech Community blog](https://techcommunity.microsoft.com/category/systemcenter/blog/systemcenterblog).

 ## Next steps